redhat-cop/ocp4-helpernode/docs/quickstart-static.md

 ```

 You'll see the bootstrap turn "green" and then the masters turn "green", then the bootstrap turn "red".
 This is your indication that you can continue.

+### ISO Maker

+Manually booting into the ISO and typing in the kernel parameters for ALL nodes can be cumbersome.
+You **MAY** want to opt to use [Chuckers' ISO maker](https://github.com/chuckersjp/coreos-iso-maker).
+I've written a little [how to](iso-maker.md) for the HelperNode.

 ## Wait for install